Lady Deathstrike: Messiah Complex

+Sisterhood of Mutants

 Lady Deathstrike is apparently saved from death due to the actions of Spiral, as she is later seen under repair in Spiral's Body Shoppe when Madelyne Pryor approaches Spiral with an invitation of membership in her Sisterhood of Mutants.
 Despite not originally being approached to join the Sisterhood, Lady Deathstrike accepts Pryor's offer nonetheless.
-It appears that while Spiral repaired Lady Deathstrike's body, she also gave her a more submissive personality, as during missions with the Sisterhood, she continually does whatever she is told, while referring to Spiral as "Mistress".
-After the Sisterhood resurrects Psylocke, they finally make their move on the X-Men, with Lady Deathstrike being tasked to take down Wolverine, by piercing his lungs.
+It appears that while Spiral repaired Lady Deathstrike's body, she gave her a more submissive personality, as during missions with the Sisterhood, she continually does whatever she is told, while referring to Spiral as "Mistress".
+After the Sisterhood resurrects Psylocke, they make their move on the X-Men, with Lady Deathstrike being tasked to take down Wolverine, by piercing his lungs.
 Lady Deathstrike kept Wolverine busy while the Sisterhood raided his room for one of his most treasured possessions: a lock of Jean Grey's hair.

+Rejoining with the Reavers

-Lady Deathstrike later reappeared with the Reavers.
+Lady Deathstrike reappeared with the Reavers.
 Still driven for revenge against Wolverine, Lady Deathstrike worked with the Reavers to suicide-bomb Utopia.
 However, when X-Force intervened, Lady Deathstrike escaped her body via Internet.

 During the Ends of the Earth storyline, Lady Deathstrike was seen in one of Doctor Octopus's facilities in Australia.
-When Kangaroo II enters this facility, Lady Deathstrike ambushes and kills him in one swift swipe from her claw.
+When Kangaroo enters this facility, Lady Deathstrike ambushes and kills him in one swift swipe from her claw.

 Lady Deathstrike and the Reavers are later seen in the Core, an underground city populated by robots.
-She does battle with Captain Britain after the Secret Avengers arrive in the city in search of Ant-Man.
+She battles with Captain Britain after the Secret Avengers arrive in the city in search of Ant-Man.